 For example, French regulators filed a 2017 complaint about the ad ID used in Windows 10.

-As part of a settlement, Microsoft agreed to modify the installation process so that users are required to opt-in to or disabling the advertising identifier before the installation is even complete.
+As part of a settlement, Microsoft has agreed to modify the installation process so that users are required to express their choice to enable or disable the ad ID before the installation is complete.